top of page

 Other factors that contribute to gum disease include:

-• Smoking or tobacco use: Tobacco products are one of the most significant risk factors for developing gum disease.
+• Smoking or tobacco use: Tobacco products are one of the most significant risk factors for developing Periodontal disease.

 • Hormonal changes: Fluctuations in hormones during pregnancy, puberty, menopause, and menstruation can make gums more sensitive and vulnerable to infection.